vmware-archive/prerequisite-code/README.md

 ```

 # Package manager
-We'll use package managers to install much of the course software.
+We will use package managers to install much of the course software.
 We recommend [Homebrew](https://brew.sh/) on MacOS and [Chocolatey](https://chocolatey.org/)
 on Windows.